Postern of Fate: Analysis

 The Beresfords' gardener is murdered, by being "coshed on the head".
 His death alerts Tuppence that something is wrong in Hollowquay.
 She comments that there must be "Something left over from the past".
 Tommy curiously asks her not to get worked up for this case, hardly a proper reaction to a murder.
-Shortly after, Tuppence is "grazed by a bullet" within her own back yard.
+Shortly after, Tuppence is "grazed by a bullet" within her own back garden.

 This is the last novel featuring the Beresfords, and as usual they are affiliated with an intelligence agency.
 The characters have aged since their previous appearances, with Tommy and Tuppence both over the age of 70.
 Their children are full adults, and we briefly learn what has become of them.
 Their biological daughter Deborah has married, has settled in Scotland, and has three children of her own.
 Their adoptive daughter Betty has become an anthropologist, and is conducting research in Africa.

 As with previous Beresford novels, the main theme is the enemy within.
 An ominous message about a 60-year-old murder sets them to investigating threats to British security.
 At the end of the novel, the couple are congratulated by appreciative government officials.

 Postern is "less tightly plotted" than the previous Beresford novels.
 The first chapters of the novel are somewhat confusing and directionless.
 The first hint about the novel's main plot is introduced in chapter 12.

 Due to injury and age, Christie switched from typing her later novels, including Postern, to dictating them and leaving transcription to others, which is considered to be part of the reasons for decline in quality.

 In the book, Christie makes references to Ashfield, Torquay, the house she grew up in.